KazakosVas/Binary-Explotation/Phoenix Challnges/stack6.md

 Leave command <==> RSP = RBP + pop from stack.

-So Saved_RBP+8 is the address main will return.
+So main will return to the address which is saved in Saved-RBP+8.